 We think all of the following define a great direct mail campaign.
 We can’t include an entirely exhaustive list here, but all campaigns need to include the following:

-- Delivers great ROI – there’s no point to the campaign if ROI is not achieved
+- Delivers great ROI– there’s no point to the campaign if ROI is not achieved

-- Is optimised to provide the best response rates – a large number of techniques can be used to achieved this
+- Is optimised to provide the best response rates– a large number of techniques can be used to achieved this

-- Embraces the use of technology – A variety of technologies are available to use in conjunction with direct mail projects, e.g. PURLs, NFC, Augmented Reality, etc.
+- Embraces the use of technology– A variety of technologies are available to use in conjunction with direct mail projects, e.g. PURLs, NFC, Augmented Reality, etc.

-- Is measured and tracked – Stats are available, A/B tests are applied to ensure the best results, response tracking is measured
+- Is measured and tracked– Stats are available, A/B tests are applied to ensure the best results, response tracking is measured

 The definition continues to change

 We’ve written various articles about “direct mail not being dead”; this is true for a number of reasons.
 It’s especially true because direct mail still delivers great ROI and in these high technology times is adapting and changing all of the time.
 So, as the definition continues to change, it’s important for users of direct mail to understand every technique available and how these can be used to create the perfect campaign.
+Direct mail is an evolutionary marketing process which fully uses the available innovative methods which are available.

 Define your own version of Direct Mail